Troubleshooting: Smart-Kill™ Electronic Mouse Trap (M1)

 How long will the batteries last?

-A brand new set of 4 “C” batteries will last approximately 2 years on standby if no rodents are caught.
-Otherwise, the trap can kill up to 50 rats on one set of fully charged batteries.
+A brand new set of 4 “AA” batteries will last approximately 2 years on standby if no rodents are caught.
+Otherwise, the trap can kill up to 100 mice on one set of fully charged batteries.
 This is subject to change based on the quality of batteries used and how long a caught rodent remains in the trap.
 The indicator light on the top of the trap will blink until the trap is reset, which contributes to battery drain.
 If a rodent is caught but remains in the trap unchecked, the batteries may only last 2-4 weeks due to the indicator light blinking constantly.[Back to Top]